ScaleChain/scalechain/data/block-format-analysis.md

 data/blk00000-128k.dat
 ```

+# Analysis
-# The data from the first block file, blk00000.dat
+## The data from the first block file, blk00000.dat
 ```
 0000000 f9 be b4 d9 1d 01 00 00 01 00 00 00 00 00 00 00
         |---------|             |==> block header(80 bytes) starts from here.